Discrete Diffusion Modeling by Estimating the Ratios of the Data Distribution

 \subsection{Likelihood Bound For Score Entropy Discrete Diffusion}

 \underline{\textbf{Fourth,}} the score entropy can be used to define an ELBO for likelihood-based training and evaluation.

 \begin{defi} For our time dependent score network $s_\theta(\cdot, t)$, the parameterized reverse matrix is $\overline{Q}_t^\theta(y, x) = $ found by replacing the ground truth scores in Equation \ref{eqn:reverse_discrete}.
-Our parameterized densities $p_t^\theta$ thus satisfy
+Our parameterized densities $p_t^\theta$ thus satisfy the following differential equation:

-\end{defi} The log likelihood of data points can be bounded with an ELBO that depends only on the rate matrices \citep{Campbell2022ACT}.
-Interestingly, this becomes our score entropy loss: \begin{thm}[Likelihood Training and Evaluation] For the diffusion and forward probabilities defined above, we can upper bound the log-likelihood of individual data points
+\end{defi} The log likelihood of data points can be bounded using an ELBO based off of Dynkin's formula \citep{FloydASP}, which was derived for discrete diffusion models in \citet{Campbell2022ACT}.
+Interestingly, this takes the form of our denoising score entropy loss weighted by the forward diffusion: \begin{thm}[Likelihood Training and Evaluation] For the diffusion and forward probabilities defined above,

 where $\mathcal{L}_{\rm DWDSE}(x_0)$ is the \textbf{diffusion weighted denoising score entropy} for data point $x_0$